 Who pays for the Exam?

-The New York State Crime Victims Board covers the victim's emergency department expenses and crime related medical expenses.
+The New York State Office of Victims Services covers the victim's emergency department expenses and crime related medical expenses.
 The Board provides direct payment to hospitals for the cost for the New York State Evidence Collection Kits.
 A Rape Crisis Advocate supplies the victim with an application to the Crime Victims Board and helps complete and submit required paperwork.

 Does a survivor have to report the assault to the police?